kuzzleio/documentation-old/guide/source/includes/essentials/_installation-linux.md

 #### Supported operating systems

-The following operating systems are actively supported:
+The following operating systems are actively supported (64-bit versions only):

 * Ubuntu: 14.04 and 16.04
 * Debian: 7 and 8